-Tonya Ruble-Richter, Executive Director
+Melissa Herzner, Executive Director

 Brenda Holbrook, Program Coordinator

-Brenda has Bachelor of Arts Degree in Fine Arts from Hanover College, where she also studied education, and later earned her Transition to Teaching Certificate from Goshen College.
+Brenda has a Bachelor of Arts Degree in Fine Arts from Hanover College, where she also studied education and later earned her Transition to Teaching Certificate from Goshen College.
 She has always been driven by a desire to help children and has over 15 years of experience in education and youth development as well as an extensive background in small business.

-Jocelyn Xenophontos, Volunteer Coordinator
+Jocelyn Xenophontos, Ripley County Volunteer Coordinator

-Jocelyn joined the Voices for Children team as a CASA Volunteer in March f 2018.
+Jocelyn joined the Voices for Children team as a CASA Volunteer in March of 2018.
 She served the children of Ripley County for 2 years until seizing the opportunity to join Voices as a full-time Volunteer Coordinator in April of 2020.

-Jocelyn graduated from Indiana University Bloomington with a Bachelor of Art's Degree in Criminal Justice, including minors in psychology and sociology.
-After graduation and living abroad for a number of years, Jocelyn returned to her home town of Batesville to help run her family business.
+Jocelyn graduated from Indiana University Bloomington with a Bachelor of Arts Degree in Criminal Justice, including minors in Psychology and Sociology.
+After graduation and living abroad for a number of years, Jocelyn returned to her hometown of Batesville to help run her family business.
 She is currently an Executive Board Member with the Batesville Area Chamber of Commerce and Batesville Main Street and volunteers extensively in her community.

-Angie Bussberg, Staff Advocate
+Leah Lacey, Staff Advocate